List of The League of Extraordinary Gentlemen titles: The League of Extraordinary Gentlemen, Volume II

 Placed during the events of H. G. Wells's The War of the Worlds, Volume II opens on Mars, where John Carter and Lt.
 Gullivar Jones (of Edwin Lester Arnold's Gullivar of Mars) have assembled an alliance to fight against Martian invaders.
-When the invaders are forced off Mars and land on Earth, they begin to build their tripods.
+When the invaders are forced to leave Mars and land on Earth, they begin to build their tripods.
 Griffin leaves the League under cover of invisibility to form an alliance with the invaders before betraying it outright, stealing plans for the defence of London as well as physically and emotionally assaulting Mina.

 Mycroft Holmes deploys Nemo and Hyde to defend the capital by patrolling London's rivers in the Nautilus.
 Meanwhile, Murray and Quatermain meet up with Dr. Moreau in his secret hideout in the forest, and tell him that MI5 has asked for something known as H-142.
 Hyde returns to the British Museum and tortures Griffin, breaking Griffin's leg and raping him before murdering him.
-Hyde dies fighting a tripod, allowing time for MI5 to launch H-142.
-However, before he goes to fight the tripods, he asks Mina for two things: for her to give him a kiss, and permission to touch her breast.
+Hyde dies while fighting a tripod, allowing time for MI5 to launch H-142, but before he goes to fight the tripods, he asks Mina for two things: for her to give him a kiss, and permission to touch her breast.

 MI5 then launches H-142: a hybrid bacterium, made up of anthrax and streptococcus.
 Nemo is infuriated, and Bond coolly replies that they will claim that, officially, the Martians died of the common cold, whilst any humans found dead will have been killed by Martians.
 Angered by the British government's heartless use of biological weaponry, Nemo leaves in the Nautilus and tells Quatermain and Murray to "never seek [him] again", mistakenly believing that they knew the details of the British plan.